mymike00/planarity/README.md

 Some design features were borrowed from gPlanarity, written by [Monty][2].

-This version is copyright 2015 by Robert Schroll and released under the GPL.
+This version is copyright 2015 by Robert Schroll and 2018 by Michele Castellazzi and released under the GPL.

 [1]: http://planarity.net/